-- ★ 1st Year: \$25 per day - ★ 2nd Year: \$50 per day - ★ 3rd Year: \$75 per day During the Summer Learning Intensive program LITs whose performance exceeds expectations are eligible to receive a bonus at the discretion of the program coordinator.
-Bonus amounts are \$50, \$75, or \$100 respective to cohort year.
+- ★ 1st Year: \$28 per day - ★ 2nd Year: \$55 per day - ★ 3rd Year: \$83 per day During the Summer Learning Intensive program LITs whose performance exceeds expectations are eligible to receive a bonus at the discretion of the program coordinator.
+Bonus eligibility for 1st and 2nd year LITs is \$100 and for 3rd year LITs is \$200.
 Tax Liability CHV is required by law to report non-employee compensation, or payments to any individual totaling \$600 or more each tax year.
 This report is referred to as a Form 1099-NEC.
-The 1099-NEC is the form that will be needed to report payments for calendar year 2022.
+The 1099-NEC is the form that will be needed to report payments for calendar year 2023.
 Typically, this form is issued to independent contractors, third-party accounts, and any other individual paid for services who is not on the payroll.
 Regarding questions for taxes, FAFSA, or CSS (College Scholarship Service): - ★ Your child's form 1099 is NOT income to be reported on your tax return. - ★ Your child does NOT need to file a tax return for the form 1099, UNLESS total earnings were above \$12,550.

 Summer at the Leadership Academy The Leadership Academy Summer Learning Intensive is an in-depth immersive experience for our young leaders in grades 10-12.
 This two month portion of our year-round program focuses on development through exploration, summer enrichment trips, and Social Emotional Learning workshops.
 Each leader continues their transition into adulthood with hands-on workforce development through on-island summer employment.
 The summer LIT experience is grounded in bringing critical experiential learning opportunities that develop 21st century skills.
 Our young leaders are able to set attainable goals and establish patterns of success that build toward self-efficacy and self-actualization.
 The program is designed so that creativity and exploration is the teacher and the city of Boston is the classroom.
-Upon successful completion of the school year curriculum, LITs in good standing are able to participate in the Leadership Academy Summer Learning Intensive that takes place on Long Island in the Boston Harbor Islands and at the Teen Center at 46 Plympton St.
+Upon successful completion of the school year curriculum, LITs in good standing are able to participate in the Leadership Academy Summer Learning Intensive that takes place on Long Island in the Boston Harbor Islands and at the Teen Center at 46 Plympton St. Summer Participation Summer program participation is not a requirement to be enrolled in the Leadership Academy Year-Round Program.
+An LIT may choose not to participate in the Summer Program.
+They will still be eligible to return for Fall programming.
+LITs and parents will be able to communicate a young leader's decision to participate when the application invitation is sent out in May.
+All LITs who are enrolled in the Summer Program are expected to fully participate in all programs, enrichment trips, and on-island activities.
+Reasonable accommodations can be made for those young leaders who require special considerations due to being differently abled or experiencing difficulty with their mental or emotional wellness.
+Parents should contact the Clinical Director to discuss any such considerations prior to the start of the program or any time during the program as needs arise.
+Wellness Check-ins & Clinical Support in the Summer The Camp Harbor View Leadership Academy has a continued focus on the mental and emotional wellbeing of its participants.
+We proudly offer wellness spaces for LITs both on and off island.
+Wellness Check-ins are a part of Tier 2.
+These are small group interventions offered to young leaders who need a wellness touchpoint.
+These support structures are integrated and available during our Summer program as a continuation from our year-round program.